About this Tool

 Leaving the rendered resolution fields blank will lead to their default 720p resolution, which will look very low-quality on many screens!
 Setting the rendered resolution too high will cause poor performance.

-Over time, this section will be filled with issues that are commonly reported.
 If you have an issue, especially one that is easy to encounter, post it in the GitHub!

 flatpak-builder --force-clean --repo=repo builddir io.github.rfrench3.scopebuddyGUI.yml